John Halsey (musician)

-John Halsey (born 23 February 1945) is a rock drummer, best known for his appearance in the television film All You Need is Cash (1978) as Barrington Womble ("Barry Wom") of The Rutles.
+John Halsey (born 23 February 1945) is an English rock drummer, best known for his appearance in the television film All You Need is Cash (1978) as Barrington Womble ("Barry Wom") of The Rutles.
 Previous to this he had played with fellow future Rutle Neil Innes's band Fatso and appeared with them in the BBC Television comedy series, Rutland Weekend Television, fronted by a third Rutle, Eric Idle.

+Halsey is also known for his session work.

+Biography

+Early life

-Halsey was born in Highgate, North London and grew up in North Finchley.
+Halsey was born in Highgate, North London, and grew up in North Finchley.
 He joined the London rhythm and blues band Felder's Orioles in 1965, who released four singles on the Piccadilly Records label.

+Career

+Timebox and Patto

 In 1967 he joined Timebox, a band from Southport, who later became Patto.
 With record producer Muff Winwood they released three albums.
 The band disbanded in 1973.

+The Rutles

+Halsey was a member of The Rutles, a parody group of The Beatles.
+In it, he portrayed the fictional drummer, Barry Wom (based on Ringo Starr).
+The Rutles were foreshadowed in episode 3 of Eric Idle's 1975 BBC television series Rutland Weekend Television.
+He portrayed Wom from 1975 to 1978, and again briefly from 1996 to 1997, and finally from 2002 to its end in 2019.